Foundational Diplomatic Program (FDP)

 About the FDP

-The Foundational Diplomatic Program (FDP) is a one-year academic program designed to prepare and qualify a future generation capable of entering the field of diplomacy.
-The program is divided between theoretical academic work and practical training, providing candidates with comprehensive experience.
-The program places substantial emphasis on applying the knowledge acquired in a diplomatic context, ensuring that candidates receive training that aligns with the demands of a diplomatic career.
+The Foundational Diplomatic Program is an intensive program delivered over one academic year and designed for candidates who aspire to become diplomats.
+The program is the final stage of the Entry Level Diplomatic Assessment (ELDA) and forms the candidates’ probation period.
+The program is divided between theoretical academic work and internal rotation internship within the Ministry of Foreign Affairs, providing candidates with real-world experience from both political and administrative sectors.
+The program places substantial emphasis on applying the knowledge acquired in a diplomatic context, ensuring that candidates receive comprehensive training that aligns with the demands of a diplomatic career.
+Starting from the year 2025/2026 the program leads to the Qualification of Postgraduate Diploma in Diplomacy, placed at level 9 of the National Qualification Framework (NQF).

 Aims of the program